 |

-Anemones NEW FOR 2022!
-This is a recent selection out of ‘Gloriosa Double Daisy’ with tubular ray flowers that taper toward the end, giving the effect of lifeforms from a tidepool.
+Anemones This is a recent selection out of ‘Gloriosa Double Daisy’ with tubular ray flowers that taper toward the end, giving the effect of lifeforms from a tidepool.
 Still a work in progress, but too cool not to share.
 Forms vary from single to semi-double on 3’ stems.
 Some of these may have bicolor petals. pricing and more

 info... |